 - What are the rules about smoking, pets, roommates, and accessibility?

 - Is there laundry available in-suite, or at least somewhere on the property?

 - Are there designated parking spots for tenants, or is there only street parking?

 - Is storage room available on the property?

-- Are there any fees for things like parking, storage or laundry?
+- Are there any fees for parking, storage, or laundry?

-- Is the heat for the unit controlled from within that unit, or from within a different unit?
+- Is the heat for the unit controlled from within the unit or from within a different unit?